sdv-dev/SDV/EVALUATION.md

 # SDV Evaluation

-After using SDV to model your database and generate a synthetic version of it you might want to evaluate how similar the syntehtic data is to your real data.
+After using SDV to model your database and generate a synthetic version of it you might want to evaluate how similar the synthetic data is to your real data.

-SDV has an evaluation module with a simple function that allows you to compare the syntehtic data to your real data using [SDMetrics](https://github.com/sdv-dev/SDMetrics) and generate a simple standardized score.
+SDV has an evaluation module with a simple function that allows you to compare the synthetic data to your real data using [SDMetrics](https://github.com/sdv-dev/SDMetrics) and generate a simple standardized score.

 ## Evaluating your synthetic data